knewplay/book-programming-essential/toolset/tools.md

 #### Use matching operators

 1. Using double quotes ("") around any term acts as an **inclusion operator** and will force Google to match it exactly.
 E.g. ***"html" "css" website development***
 2. Using the minus symbol (-) before a word acts as an **exclusion operator** and will filter out any results containing that word.
-Use this when you are looking for a solution for something but, for one reason or another, you don't want to use some particularly popular tool; maybe it doesn't work on your system, maybe it's too bulky for your project, etc. E.g. rather than searching ***robotics programming without python***, which is going to give python-related results, search for  ***robotics programming -python***.
+Use this when you are looking for a solution for something but, for one reason or another, you don't want to use some particularly popular tool; maybe it doesn't work on your system, maybe it's too bulky for your project, etc. E.g. rather than searching *"robotics programming without python"*, which may still give python-related results, search for  *"robotics programming -python"*.
-3. Using the asterisk (*) within a query acts as a **wildcard operator** and will be replaced with any word or phrase.
+3. Using the asterisk (\*) within a query acts as a **wildcard operator** and will be replaced with any word or phrase.
 E.g. you run your code, and receive an error message which contains your local directory (which will only be relevant to you).
 Instead searching for the entire error message, you could replace that section with an asterisk.
+E.g. rather than seraching *"ImportError: No module named 'robotpy_vex' in /Users/andreig/robotics_project"*, you could search *"ImportError: No module named \*"*.

+    This search query would help you find information on resolving import errors related to missing modules in Python, which is a common issue among beginner programmers.

 #### **Use date operators**

-If you are typing ***"c programming tutorial"*** and are getting results from 2010, you may want to limit the search to more recent articles.
+If you are typing *"c programming tutorial"* and are getting results from 2010, you may want to limit the search to more recent articles.

 You can use the complete format of ***yyyy-mm-dd***, or just type in the year.
-For example, ***"c programming tutorial after:2020"***.
+For example, *"c programming tutorial after:2020"*.

-Similarly, you can use ***"before"*** to search for articles before a certain date.
+Similarly, you can use *"before"* to search for articles before a certain date.

 #### **Honorable mention: Stack Overflow**